Relationship between Google and Wikipedia: History

 In May 2012, Google launched a project known as the Google Knowledge Graph, which produced instant answer panels alongside traditional search engine results.
 Later, results from querying the knowledge graph complemented string-based search in producing the ranked list of search results as well.
 A large amount of the information presented in the knowledge panel infoboxes is retrieved from Wikipedia and the CIA World Factbook.

 In January 2019, Google donated $3 million to the Wikimedia Foundation.

-In June 2022, Google and the Internet Archive were announced as Wikimedia Enterprise's first customers, though only Google will be paying for the service.
+In June 2022, Google and the Internet Archive were announced as Wikimedia Enterprise's first customers, though of the two, only Google will be paying for the service.

 Combatting misinformation

 In March 2018, YouTube announced that they would be using information from Wikipedia to address the problem of misinformation on the website.
 On videos about certain topics such as the September 11 attacks, the Apollo program, the 2020 United States presidential election, and the COVID-19 pandemic, information panels are included below the video.
 These panels are intended to combat misinformation.
 They contain information sourced directly from Wikipedia, along with other websites such as Encyclopædia Britannica, The World Factbook, the Associated Press, and the Centers for Disease Control and Prevention.